 How often to scrub:

 DNC scrubbing costs pennies.
-Non-compliance costs thousands.
+Non-compliance costs millions.
 There is no scenario where skipping the scrub is worth the risk.

 TCPA Compliance Checklist for Aged Lead Campaigns